Yamaha VMAX: YCC-I/YCC-T

-Instead of the V-Boost on the original carburated V-Max, the fuel injected VMAX uses YCC-I and YCC-T.
+Instead of the V-Boost on the original carbureted Yamaha V-Max, the fuel injected VMAX uses YCC-I and YCC-T.

 Yamaha Chip Controlled Intake (YCC-I) is a new addition to the VMAX.
 The airhorns inside the airbox are lifted by a servo activated at 6,650 rpm to open up the airway underneath.
 This shortens the length of the intake system from 150 mm to 52 mm.
 This system had its first appearance in the Yamaha stable with the 2006 YZF-R1.
 The MV Agusta F4 Tamburini was the first bike with such a system.
 Massimo Tamburini invented this idea.
 It is called Torque Shift System (TSS) on the Agustas.

 Yamaha Chip Controlled Throttle (YCC-T) is also a new addition.
 The throttle cables are connected to a throttle position sensor and a new computer called G.E.N.I.C.H. that operates the butterfly valves, the EXUP valve in the exhaust and the other components involved, such as the igniter unit, and the YCC-I lifter unit.
 The YCC-T computes all the input of the sensors and calculates the best throttle position, ignition advance, EXUP valve and injection time in milliseconds.

 Popular culture

-In the video game Final Fantasy VII (1997), the protagonist Cloud Strife's Hardy Daytona motorbike is based on the Yamaha V-Max.
-It was also used by Nicolas Cage in Ghost Rider 2.
+The original Yamaha V-max was featured in films, including Gorgeous and Mechanical Violator Hakaider, in which the protagonists ride the motorcycle.
+The protagonist of the 1997 role-playing game Final Fantasy VII, Cloud Strife, rides a motorbike based on the V-Max.

+The 2005 VMAX appears in the film Ghost Rider 2, where it is ridden by Nicholas Cage, and the 2006 motorcycle racing game Tourist Trophy.